ashleychontos/pySYD/docs/installation.rst

 *You are now ready to do some asteroseismology!*

-p.s. enter `pysyd fun` for a little surprise:
+P.S. enter `'pysyd fun'` for a little surprise:

 .. code-block::